TomerMenashe/surfShop/README.md

 ### Contributing
 Contributions are welcome!
 Please follow these steps to contribute:

-1.Fork the repository.
+1. Fork the repository.

-2.Create a new branch for your feature or bugfix.
+2. Create a new branch for your feature or bugfix.

-3.Commit your changes with clear and descriptive messages.
+3. Commit your changes with clear and descriptive messages.

-4.Push your changes to your forked repository.
+4. Push your changes to your forked repository.

-5.Create a pull request to the main repository.
+5. Create a pull request to the main repository.

 ### Author
 Tomer Menashe